Straight to content

 For transparent supply chains

-EU supply chains are riddled with human rights violations, land grabs, deforestation, pollution, and adverse biodiversity and climate impacts.
+EU supply chains in general are riddled with human rights violations, land grabs, deforestation, pollution, and adverse biodiversity and climate impacts.
 We are pushing for regulation, policies, and practices that ensure decent work and sustainability – including legally enforceable corporate accountability mechanisms, and a leading role for workers in monitoring and improving workplace conditions.

 Tea plantation in Kericho, Kenya